tartansandal/tartansandal.github.io/_drafts/vim-remark.md

+---
+layout: post
+categories: vim markdown remark
+comments: true

-# Linting and fixing in Vim with Remark
+title: "Linting and Fixing in Vim with Remark"
+---

-The [Remark][] utility can be used to both highlight style and formatting issues with your markdown and to automatically fix many of them.
-Figuring out how to configure Remark to work well with [Vim][] and [ALE][] was a bit challenging, so I thought I would share my setup and some tips.
+The [Remark][] utility can be used to highlight both style and formatting issues with [Markdown][] and to automatically fix many of them.
+Figuring out how to configure [Remark][] to work well with [Vim][] and [ALE][] was a bit challenging, so I thought I would share my setup and some tips.

-First up, note that Remark is a general framework for processing Markdown and not just for converting it to HTML.
+First up, [Remark][] is a general framework for processing Markdown and not just for converting it to HTML.
 It is built out of layered components so that different parts can be used in different contexts.
-Some relevant ones include.
+Some relevant ones include:

 * [`micromark`][micromark]: the smallest commonmark-compliant markdown parser that exists.